VDL Futura: Facelifts

 After the introduction of the VDL Futura 2 in 2010, the final version of the Bova Futura remained available for a time as a cheaper alternative marketed as the VDL Futura Classic.

 Bova Magiq

 From 1999 Bova offered the differently-styled Bova Magiq as a flagship model, which sold in more modest quantities than the Futura.
 Differences from the Futura included a flatter front profile, but a more curvaceous rear.
 Initially the Magiq was available as a two-axle coach (models XHD120 and XHD122), but from 2006 the model code changed to MHD and tri-axle MHD131, MHD139 and MHD148 variants were introduced as replacements for the Futura Magnum.
 The Magiq was facelifted for the 2007 model year, changes to the headlamps mirroring those of the contemporary Futura (although the headlamp clusters on the Magiq were positioned significantly higher on the body than those of the Futura).
 The Magiq was discontinued after the introduction of the VDL Futura 2.
 Top speed is 125kmh.
 Tested in China.
-375hp engine.
+375 hp engine.